morinim/documents/ga_string_guessing/article.md

     # ...
 ```

 Here we have a `MUTATION_RATE` parameter that is never used.
-Mutation always happens and it's probably too much.
+Mutation always occurs, likely too frequently.

 Usually (it's not mandatory) a [mutation operator](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)) involves a probability that an arbitrary bit in a genetic sequence will be changed from its original state.
 A common method of implementing the mutation operator involves generating a random variable for each bit in a sequence.
 This random variable tells whether or not a particular bit will be modified.
 This mutation procedure, based on the biological *point mutation*, is called *single point mutation*.